ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar-composite-datamart_en.md

 * FORMAT = [GIF] (other formats may appear in the future)
 * STATION_RADAR = [WKR, XAM, ...]  radar 3 letter identifier code in capital letters.
 For the new S-band radars, a 5-letter ID will be used (see section below).

-The past 48 hours of data is available in each directory.

 __Notes__:

 * Details about these products can be found on the Environment and Climate Change Canada's [About radar](https://www.ec.gc.ca/meteo-weather/default.asp?lang=En&n=2B931828-1) page.